 Let the Mediterranean Inspire You

 Mediterranean cuisine is always so full of flavor yet so nutritious.
-When you’re making something elegant from this region like braised meats or even a dish of lemon chicken, try adding a tablespoon or two of toasted pine nuts to your cooked brown rice.
+When you’re making something elegant from this region, like braised meats or even a dish of lemon chicken, try adding a tablespoon or two of toasted pine nuts to your cooked brown rice.
 This will give it a fun crunch as well as more flavor.
-Or if you’d rather a sweeter way to bring the Mediterranean to your table, add in dried cranberries.
+Or, if you’d rather have a sweeter way to bring the Mediterranean to your table, add in dried cranberries.
 You can also combine them together for a sophisticated meal.

 Bring the Flavors of Japan

 Another way to let the texture and flavor shine in making brown rice better is to use Japanese flavors.
 You’ll love this with grilled meats or when serving Japanese meals like tonkatsu.
 After you cook your rice using the ratios discussed above, add a tablespoon of rice vinegar, steamed shelled edamame, thinly-sliced scallions, and toasted sesame seeds.